smiron/JPMC.OrderManagement/README.md

 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)
 - [NoSQL Workbench for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html)

-## Deploying the solution to AWS cloud
+### Deploying the solution to AWS cloud

 Please follow the below steps to deploy and run the solution in your AWS cloud account:

-1. Bootstrap the CDK framework to your AWS account
+1. Bootstrap the CDK framework to your AWS account.

     ```bash
     cdk bootstrap --termination-protection true
     ```

-2. Deploy the CI/CD stack
+2. Deploy the CI/CD stack.

     ```bash
     cdk deploy JPMC-OrderManagement-CiCdStack